 Oil and natural gas exploration, development and operating activities are dependent on the availability and cost of specialized materials and equipment, including drilling and related equipment and qualified personnel in the particular areas where such activities will be conducted.
+The oil and natural gas industry is cyclical in nature and is prone to shortages of supply of equipment and services, including drilling rigs, geological and geophysical services, engineering and construction services, major equipment items for infrastructure projects and construction materials generally.
+These materials and services may not be available when required at reasonable prices.
 Demand for such limited equipment and qualified personnel may affect the availability of such equipment and qualified personnel to Spartan and may delay Spartan's exploration and development activities.
 A decline in market conditions has led increasing numbers of skilled personnel to seek employment in other industries.
-In addition, the costs of qualified personnel and equipment in the areas where Spartan's assets are located are very high due to the availability of, and demands for, such qualified personnel and equipment in such areas.
+In addition, the costs of qualified personnel and equipment in the areas where Spartan's assets are located are very high due to the availability of, and demands for, such qualified personnel and equipment.